AdobeDocs/experience-manager-65.en/help/commerce/cif/develop.md

 >[!NOTE]
 >
 >The following instructions help you setting up a local AEM development environment for AEM Commerce using CIF with focus for AEM 6.5).
-If you are using AEM as a Cloud Service, please see the [AEM Commerce as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content-and-commerce/home.html) documentation.
+If you are using AEM as a Cloud Service, see the [AEM Commerce as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content-and-commerce/home.html) documentation.

 The AEM Commerce Add-On for AEM 6.5 aka.
 CIF Add-On is available for local development as well and provided as an AEM package.
 It can be downloaded from the [Software Distribution portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html) as a feature pack.